artemislong/covidtrip_travel_advisory/README.md

 #### pages
 /src/pages
-Contains 2 components for each
+Contains 2 components for each page and a components folder

 ##### `Main.jsx`
 Main home page